 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation of LAMP (Linux Apache, MySQL, and PHP) on Ubuntu 16.04 server.
+I will show you through the step-by-step installation of LAMP (Linux Apache, MySQL, and PHP) on the Ubuntu 16.04 server.

 Install LAMP Stack on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following